graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

                 // Add this UserId to the pending keys to fetch data for
                 // The execution strategy will trigger the data loader to fetch the data via GetOrdersByUserId() at the
-                //   appropriate time, and the field will be resolved with an instance of IEnumerable<User> once
+                //   appropriate time, and the field will be resolved with an instance of IEnumerable<Order> once
                 //   GetOrdersByUserId() returns with the batched results return ordersLoader.LoadAsync(ctx.Source.UserId);
             });